How to Align Checkboxes in Excel (2 Easy Ways)

 Sample Data

-• Again, choose the Align Center option from the Align command.
+• Click the Align button, then Align Center from the drop-down menu.

 2 Handy Approaches to Align Checkboxes in Excel